blue9057/cyber-attacks-and-defense/README.md

 When prompted for the password, enter the highly secure password `password`.
 The challenges can be found in the home directory of `/home/labs`.
 Enjoy!

+Please note: I did not test all of the challenges, so please report any issues.

+Also please note: This is meant to be a container for single user use.
+It's not meant for a classroom.
+I don't intend on making a multi-user version.

 # Cyber Attacks and Defense

 This repository serves as a comprehensive archive of educational content,